John T. Gildard, Director

 Al Abdelrahman, Senior Assistant Director for Safety

-Michael J. Woods, Assistant Director of Operations
+Edward Freer, Assistant Director of Operations

 The Office of Safety and Security at Marist College is a 24-hour a day, seven day a week operation with a approximately 73 full and part-time officers.
 All Security Officers are NYS Certified by the Department of State.
 The Director, Senior Assistant Director for Safety and the Assistant Director of Operations oversee the department.
 All access functions, (key control and electronic card access) are managed by an Access Control Officer and an Assistant Locksmith.
 The department also has an Investigator who conducts follow-up investigations.
 In addition, the Investigator, in cooperation with the Office of Housing and Residential Life, conducts Crime Prevention seminars at residence halls or floor meetings.
 An Office Manager oversees the clerical functions and supervises student employees.
 The Security Office issues and maintains all student and staff parking permits and parking ticket records.